Rebranding: Should you do it, should you not?[[ 1684112400 * 1000 | amDateFormat: 'll']] | 6,710 views

 We're pretty sure that at least 70% of you know some brands that has changed their logo, outlook, or simply shift from their initial branding.
 Rebranding is a term often heard, but the fact remains that not many businesses can actually pull it off.
 Do wedding vendors rebrand?
 Yes, they do!
 Many of those who've long been in the industry have decided to rebrand to keep their brand updated.

 So right here, we are about to uncover matters circling rebranding - why businesses do it, the considerations and how can you rebrand.

 So why does a business decide to rebrand?
-Perhaps a photographer finally found his perfect style and that he or she is focusing on a new photography direction.
+Perhaps a photographer finally found his perfect and that he or she is focusing on a new photography direction.
 Or maybe, the competition becomes too tight and encourages them to be different and evolve.
 While there are plenty of reasons why businesses decide to rebrand, here are the three main reasons why they do so: